Wondering How To Grow Tomatoes In Containers?

 Recycling water can help the environment!
 When we recycle water, we can help sensitive ecosystems by putting nutrient-rich wastewater back where it belongs.
 Recycled water can also help lower your utility bills!

-If you want to recycle water, check out “The Five Best Rain Barrels For Smaller Homes”!
+If you want to recycle water, check out Best Rain Barrel System: Reviews & Buying Tips!

 Two weeks after transplanting you should start to fertilize your plants.
-Fertilize once a week with a fertilizer that is high in phosphorus.
+Choose a mix that is high in phosphorous.
+Tomato plants, including cherry tomatoes, heirloom tomatoes, and other tomato varieties, need phosphorous to grow and bear fruit.

-If you’ve chosen a larger tomato plant, you’ll need to put a cage around the plant once the soil reaches the top.
+If you’ve chosen a larger tomato plant, you’ll need to surround the pant with tomato cages.
 Push the legs into the soil around your plant, being careful not to damage the roots.

 To pick your tomatoes, grab them by the stem and twist!